desi-ivanova/starter-academic/content/post/llm-stats-evals/index.md

 - ML
 ---

 This is an extended and more thoughtful version of [On Some (Fixable) Limitations of "Understanding the Limitations of Mathematical Reasoning in LLMs"](https://desirivanova.com/post/gsm-symbolic/).
+[You can also read this on Substack](https://probapproxincorrect.substack.com/p/towards-more-rigorous-evaluations).

 # 1. Introduction